Applehand/DinnerParty/README.md

 ## Characters

 ### The Host
-He is the reason you are all here.
+He is the reason you are all here in his home.
 But does he know what any of you really are?
 ### The Elder
 A small, quiet old lady.
 She is quick for her age.
 ### The General